MISS PIXEL COMPUTER SERVICES

 Support Technician and Trainer, macUpgrades, Bethesda, MD

 On-call technician for on-site setups, repairs, upgrades, troubleshooting and training for store customers.
+(Sadly, this beloved store closed its doors in 2011.)

 December 1999–August 2005